novenera/fta-marketplace-tech/docs/managedapp.md

 ## Publish flow
 - Managed applications are by default transactable
-- To add Testdrive to any offer = Republish offer
+- To add Test drive to any offer = Republish offer

 ## Prequisites
 - Familiar with ARM